 Pollinate your garden all spring and summer long with gentle solitary bees!
-If you already have a bee house in your yard, this insert includes everything you need to host both mason bees and leafcutter bees.
+For those who already have an outer bee house in their yard, this insert includes everything you need to host both mason bees and leafcutter bees.

-Your package will include: 50-60 mason bee cocoons in an emergence tube, a mason bee nesting block, a nesting block filled with 100-150 leafcutter bees, a packet of flower seeds, and a bag of clay.
+Your kit will include: 50-60 mason bee cocoons in an emergence tube, a mason bee nesting block, and a second nesting block filled with 50-60 leafcutter bees, a packet of flower seeds, and a bag of clay.
 The kit will also contain instructions for how to hang the house, when to put out each bee species, how to send the bees back, and a return shipping label.
 If you do not have a permanent bee home already, consider renting the complete Pollinator Package.

 Mason bees can be shipped to most of the U.S. states.
 Mason bees cannot be rented in Hawaii, Alaska, Mississippi, Alabama, Georgia, Florida, and Louisiana due to weather conditions being unsuitable for our bees.
 This kit cannot be mailed to P.O.
 Boxes.